jewelsofthought/neshama/site/personal/poems/truly_beloved.md

 May all that we are and all that we do be fruitful and multiply, May I be awed by Your Beauty till the day I die.
 May I honour each and every day
-That is blessed by you, my life
+That is blessed by you.
 For without You my life would be extinguished in a moment.